valvolt/writer/README.md

 Images can illustrate your stories, or help you remember who is who and what is what when it comes to highlights.

+### speech-to-text

+If used from a Chrome-based browser, you can write by talking.
+Select your language and click the microphone icon.
+Speak normally.
+Click the icon again when you're done.
+Voice can be used for capturing text only, it can't be used to perform any other action such as formatting.

 ## Publishing

 Only you can see the stories you are working on.
 You can click 'Publish' to make your story public.
 It can then be read by anyone (no need to authenticate).
 It is not possible to 'unpublish' a story as of today.
 Please note that when you publish a story, all images will be copied over to the published folder (and thus take space on disk)